jpyron21/Project_Proposal/README.md

 #### Implementation
 The initial spatial pre-processing will be done in Earth Engine.
 This involves image interpretation of the Processed Level-1 data at different polarizations.
-Then earthEngineGrab can be used to connect GEE with RStudio.
-Meaningful analysis can then be done in RStudio using ggplot2 to evaluate flood potential throughout a region.
+Then earthEngineGrab [R package? insert citation] can be used to connect
+GEE with RStudio.
+Meaningful analysis can then be done in RStudio using ggplot2 to evaluate flood potential throughout a region [define region].

 #### Expected Products
 I intend to make two graphs of varying regional flood potential by region, each with the same month of two different years.
+[Would these be raster-based?]
 Additionally, I would like to produce a visual from the SAR data that supplements the data displayed in the graphs.

 #### Questions for the Instructor